 Students will learn to take a systems approach to assess and coordinate policies or interventions that ensure safe and sustainable land use, food production, food storage, food processing, food delivery, and consumption.
 This will include training in toxicology, food safety, food and water security, and/or nutrition.
 Students will learn how to engage local and global communities to assess systems or needs, develop interventions from a One Health approach, and lead monitoring and evaluation processes to ensure public health needs are being met.

 A full-time professional program for individuals with undergraduate degrees, designed to be completed over a 21-month period, including four academic semesters and one summer.
 Students in the full time, regular MPH program will be expected to pay four semesters of tuition, and be on campus for two academic years.
 The summer should be spent in the field gaining public health experience.

 A full-time accelerated professional program for individuals with advanced health-related degrees or substantial public health field experience.
-This program will be completed in a 12-month period.
-Students in the accelerated MPH program will be expected to pay three semesters of tuition, and be on campus for 12 months, including time in the field honing public health competence.
+This program will be completed in a 15-month period.
+Students in the accelerated MPH program will be expected to pay three semesters of tuition, and be on campus for up to 15 months, including time in the field honing public health competence.

 Click here to learn more about the Accelerated Program.